-A full GEANT4 simulation of the $\gamma$-ray spectroscopy set-up with several germanium cluster detectors has been completed~\cite{Alicia}.
+A full GEANT4 simulation of the $\gamma$-ray spectroscopy set-up with several germanium cluster detectors has been completed~\cite{Lorente2008}.
 The simulation was performed using a demanding time-of-flight (TOF) detector system for low momentum kaon identification: a start detector of $\sim$ 2000 scintillating fibres placed in two rings and a TOF barrel detector of 16 slabs.
-As can be deduced from the results seen in Fig.~\ref{fig:PANDA_TOF}, a time resolution of $\sigma <$ 100\,ps needs to be achieved in the stop detector, whereas the fibre detector has to provide the start time with a minimum resolution of $\sigma\sim$ 400\,ps.
-It seems clear that these values cannot be reached with the geometries and detectors studied so far.
-Our approach is to match SiPM with enhanced green sensitivity to fibres with green scintillation light.
-A first test with a large diametre SiPM/fibre combination has shown a signal amplitude increase by a factor of 2.
+As can be deduced from the results seen in Fig.~\ref{fig:PANDA_TOF} the fibre detector has to provide the start time with a minimum resolution of $\sigma\sim$ 400\,ps, if one assumes a time resolution of $\sigma <$ 100\,ps for the stop detector.
+It seems challenging to achieve these values with the geometries and photon detection devices described in this paper.